Nathan Washburn, Ph.D.

 Competitive Strategy, Dynamic China Business Environment, Global Strategy

-As an assistant professor at Thunderbird, Nathan has continued to develop his expertise in global business.
-He teaches courses on strategic management in Europe, Asia, the Middle East, and Glendale, and this diversity of locations has given Nathan direct access and insight into a wide variety of firms in many different countries.
+As an associate professor at Thunderbird, Nathan has continued to develop his expertise in global business.
+He teaches courses on strategic management in Europe, Asia, Latin American, the Middle East, and the United States, and this diversity of locations has given Nathan direct access and insight into a wide variety of firms in many different countries.

 Before joining the Thunderbird faculty in 2007, Nathan held a visiting faculty position at Arizona State University, teaching courses in business strategy, corporate strategy and international strategy.
 He earned his Ph.D. in management at Arizona State University following several years in business consulting with Andersen Consulting and Booz Allen Hamilton.
 Among his clients were such notable companies as Cable & Wireless, AT&T and others with operations located in the U.S., South America and Europe.
 He also worked in Asia, teaching English and managing an English school, and as a rural development facilitator in South America.